 Difference Between GNSS vs GPS

-GNSS which stands for Global Navigation Satellite Systems and GPS which stands for Global positioning systems are the most common terms that we know when we discuss regrading ‘satnav’ or satellite navigation.
-Satellite navigation provides autonomous geo-spatial positioning with the help of the network of satellites that provides global coverage and determine the minor electronic receivers locations using the time signals that are transmitted along the line of sight by the radio and from the satellites.
-More often these both GNSS and GPS are used interchangeably but there are major differences.
+GNSS, which stands for Global Navigation Satellite Systems, and GPS, which stands for Global positioning systems, are the most common terms that we know when we discuss ‘satnav’ or satellite navigation.
+Satellite navigation provides autonomous geo-spatial positioning with the help of the network of satellites that provides global coverage and determines the minor electronic receivers’ locations using the time signals transmitted along the line of sight by the radio and from the satellites.
+GNSS and GPS are often used interchangeably, but there are major differences.
 This article highlights these differences.

 Below are the top comparisons between GNSS and GPS: